Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Methods

 \subsection{Goodness of fit}

 We fit our UED data with a sequence of three nested models.
-Here we summarize the detailed quantitative description of the three models that can be found the Supplemental Information: model 1 considers only the Debye Waller effect, model 2 assumes a spatially uniform driving force on the lattice and model 3 introduces a spatial modulation to the driving force.
+Here we summarize the detailed quantitative description of the three models that can be found in the Supplementary Information: model 1 considers only the Debye Waller effect (photoinduced reductions in UED intensities due to lattice heating have been reported in other 2D systems including monolayers and bilayers at higher twist angles [35, 36, 37, 57]), model 2 assumes a spatially uniform driving force on the lattice and model 3 introduces a spatial modulation to the driving force.
 To rank the performance of model $i$, we quantify the lack of fit with a $\chi_i^2$ test statistic:

 where $I$ is the measured probe current, $\hat{I}_i$ is the model prediction, $S$ is the empirically estimated r.m.s. uncertainty of the data, and $t_n$ belong to the set of $N$ pump-probe delay times measured.
 The observed value of these test statistics are shown in Table \ref{tab:stats}.